Red Grooms Week

 Here is a little taste of the projects:

 On the left is my daughter sitting inside of Red Grooms' Thimble Theatre, 2014.
-Walking into Thimble Theater was like walking into page of a storybook.
-He was able to meld painting, sculpture and a playing movie reel to invite you into a different place.
+Walking into Thimble Theater was like walking into a page of a storybook.
+He was able to meld painting and sculpture plus playing movie reel to invite you into a different place.

 We tried to recreate this feel simply using Kwik Sticks, a piece of construction paper, a toilet paper roll, and some scissors.
 Simple project.
 Creates a similar feel.
 Invite kids to put their favorite character inside the scene.